-Piara Waters Cricket Club was originally registered as the Southern River Cricket Club in 2006 by past members of the Gosnells Cricket Club.
-These past members made a decision that it was no longer affordable to operate SMCA sides under the Gosnells Cricket Club banner.
+Piara Waters Cricket Club was originally registered as the Southern River Cricket Club in August 2006 by past members of the Gosnells Cricket Club SMCA sides.
+These past members made a decision that it was no longer viable to operate SMCA sides under the Gosnells Cricket Club banner with their focus mainly on WACA turf cricket.
 For that reason they established Southern River Cricket Club to allow players to remain in the local area and still have representation in the SMCA competition.

 In 2014 the opportunity to relocate the Club to the new and growing area of Piara Waters with brand new facilities became available.
 The move necessitated a change in name but the original club mascot ("the falcons") and colours were retained.
 The move was formally agreed by members and made in time for the commencement of the 2014/15 season.